 Buying, fitting or replacing a car seat can be a confusing experience for any parent.
 Here, we collate all of the information you need to make the safest choice for you and your child.

-Once you’ve worked this out, you need to check the car seat’s compatibility with the cars it’ll be used in.
+Once you’ve worked out which seat is the right fit, you’ll need to check its compatibility with the cars it’ll be used in.
 You will see that you have a wide range choice of car seats; some are ‘group-specific’ (i.e. designed exactly around the physiology of children of specific weight and size and some are called ‘combination seats’, which are designed to cover a much wider weight and age range).

 While the group-specific car seats offer tailored protection along with the ultimate comfort and fit, the combination seats offer maximum flexibility and longevity.
 Only you can decide what is best for your family and lifestyle, as long as the car seat fits your child and your car.

 Car seat safety tip 2: When to change seats

 It’s also important to know when to move your child to the next seat.
 Here are some key points to look out for:

 - You should move from a Group 0+ infant carrier when your child exceeds the weight limit, or if their head is higher than the top of the infant carrier.

 - Move from a Group 0+/1, or 1 seat when the upper edge of the shell is roughly at eye level of the child or your child exceeds the weight limit.

 - Do not move to a Group 2/3 seat too early because these seats are wider to accommodate larger children.
 A younger child’s shoulders are too narrow to hold the adult seat belt securely and can therefore easily slip out from under the belt, especially when they fall asleep during the journey.

 Car seat safety tip 3: Keep babies and younger children rear-facing